FUJINON 3.5cm F2 was introduced in 1954.

 The way we perceive "wide angle lens" has changed since then.
 It has gotten wider and we see 35mm angle of view only as the gateway to the wide angle lens.

-Lenses have also become larger in diameter.
-With the XF Lens, the maximum aperture is F1.4 with the 35mm angle of view.
+Lenses have also also gotten faster.
+The maximum aperture of XF23mm lens, which has 35mm angle of view,is F1.4.
 But keep in mind, the way we design lenses have not changed.

 FUJINON always seeks for the new "field of view" and new "way of using bright wide angle lenses".

-What we are trying to achieve now, 60 years later, is a razor-sharp large diameter lens with the aperture wide open: a lens that is sharp and bokeh-rich at the same time.
+What we are trying to achieve now, 60 years later, is a razor-sharp fast aperture lens, achieving both sharp and bokeh-rich images simultaneously.

 Razor-sharp image quality with high resolution leading out to out focus with a beautiful gradation.
 The peak is high and the gradation is very smooth forefront as well as in the background.
-This is what we are trying to achieve upon designing large diameter XF lenses.
+This is what we are trying to achieve upon designing fast aperture XF lenses.

 Designing such lens was not simply possible just up until recently.
 Because of the way SLR or rangefinder focusing work, there was an inevitable difference on the where the image was actually focused.
 The margin of error had to be considered.
 But with the mirrorless structure focusing work on the image plane itself.
 And the X-Trans CMOS sensor has high resolution even at super high frequency.
 So it was simply natural that the current FUJINON speed lenses were created.